nathanielhix/undead/README.md

 2. TCP ping isn't implemented yet.
 3. DNS resolution relies on the host system's DNS facilities, without the ability to specify another DNS server.
 4. Piping to `head` results in a `BrokenPipeError`.
+5. Failing to specify tests results in no tests running, but results written or printed.

 ### Windows
 1. Text is colored using ANSI escape sequences, which do not display properly.